Implementing workflows in your financial planning firm will ensure that your team delivers a consistent experience to each and every… Read More

 Clients’ lives are indeed complex and the need for planning is there.
 We saw value in creating differentiation between the loose definition of “planning” and what we at Fidelity see in the evolution of delivering advice in a dynamic market to meet clients’ multi-layered expectations.

 Going Beyond Planning

 What do we think planning is?
 We don’t think it is transactional.
 We think it is ongoing and continuous.
 We also think the definition of wealth is highly personal to each individual and that to connect wealth with one’s personal well-being, the services provided must be comprehensive.
-At Fidelity we believe holistic wealth planning goes beyond traditional financial planning.
+At Fidelity we believe holistic wealth management goes beyond traditional financial planning.
 It engages a broader and deeper model of client engagement, considering all factors across an investor’s life.

 Today’s investors have broader needs from their financial professional.
 To demonstrate the evolving client expectations and the value that holistic planning can bring, we developed the Advice Value StackSM.

 This pyramid addresses a hierarchy of needs.
 What it suggests is that if you want to provide true, lasting value to your clients, both your firm and your services must continuously evolve and move up the Value Stack.

 At the base, we see what many tech tools and financial professionals are accomplishing today: managing money with security selection, income generation techniques, etc. These items often play a critical part in an advisory firm’s offering as they are table stakes to any client relationship, but they are also quickly becoming commoditized and we should never look at them in a silo.
 They more or less serve as the foundation to a broader relationship.